Skip to main content

 Why Diversification Matters

 Diversification is the practice of spreading investments across different assets to reduce risk.
-While it doesn't guarantee profits or eliminate losses, diversification helps protect your portfolio from the volatility of individual investments.
+While it does not guarantee profits or eliminate losses, diversification helps protect your portfolio from the volatility of individual investments, the principle behind multi-asset funds and global index trackers used in many UK ISAs and pensions.

 Key Benefits